5l1v3r1/TG799vacXTREAM-18.1-Champagne/README.md

 	https://nr1.nu

-This wiki wont be as big as the one from Telia but I just got one of those (actually i wanted a telia one) but yeah, there is not much info about this router wich is much more secure then telias, but there is some tricks  I didnt see and some horrible stuff about Telenors as well and this repo will be updated now and then.
+This wiki wont be as big as the one from Telia but I just got one of those (actually i wanted a telia one) but yeah, there is not much info about this router online I figured out and after few hours of playing around there is some stuff that I want to share.
+The router seems to be more secured then telias but I doubt, they store passwords in plaintext aswell.

+There is horrible stuff about Telenors as well and this repo will be updated now and then.

 # First out, Telenors password is also stored in plaintext,